-Perhaps the most beautiful spectacle of the beautiful game is the free kick.
+Perhaps the most beautiful spectacle of the beautiful game is a perfect free kick.

 But how do we take the perfect free kick?